ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-asia.md

 - *Domain:* The domain name you would like to install your CMS with.
 If you need help with this, please refer to our guide on [How to host multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite).
 - *Language:* The language in which the CMS will be installed.
 - *Installation path:* This is automatically entered when you select your domain name.
 You can complete it by entering subdirectories (for informed users).

+> [!primary]
+>
+> Check that the `installation path` form is filled in with the directory where you want to install your 1-click module with your domain name.
+>
+> As a reminder, this directory must be completely empty.
+>
+> In addition, if you enter a subdirectory in the `installation path`, it will appear in the URL to access your "1-click module".
+> For example, if I enter a *test* subdirectory in the form, the URL to access my 1-click module will look like this: **http://domain.tld/test/**.
+>
+> If you need assistance, please refer to our guide on [Sharing your web hosting plan across several websites](/pages/web_cloud/web_hosting/multisites_configure_multisite) to modify your domain name’s target directory.
+>

 Once you have entered this information, click `Next`{.action}: